Up opening sequence: Plot

-A montage of Ellie tying Carl's ties through the years follows, showing them getting ready for each day of work at the zoo, the last one being a bow tie, which Carl will keep in for the rest of his life (it's implied that he doesn't know how to tie a tie).
-It is followed by them slow dancing at home, now in their old age, the spare change jar having been shelved and forgotten.
-As they fix up their house, where they will spend their retirement, Carl looks upon Ellie's art, representing her dream trip, and realizes he has yet to fulfill his promise, which almost stops the music entirely.
+A montage of Ellie tying Carl's ties through the years follows, showing them getting ready for each day of work at the zoo; the last one she ties is a bow tie, which Carl wears for the rest of the film (it's implied that he doesn't know how to tie a tie).
+It is followed by them slow dancing at home, now in their old ages, the spare change jar having been shelved and forgotten.
+As they fix up their house, where they will spend their retirement, Carl looks upon Ellie's art of her dream trip and realizes he has yet to fulfill his promise, almost stopping the music entirely.
 He gets an idea and goes to a travel agency to buy tickets for Paradise Falls and takes Ellie cloud watching, bringing the tickets with him on a picnic to surprise her.
 However, Ellie struggles to reach Carl and collapses as her husband runs to her side.

 As instruments drop out of the harmony, leaving only a piano, Carl brings a dying Ellie a balloon to the hospital just like she did with him the night he made the promise as a child.
 Ellie pushes her scrapbook to him, and he kisses her on the head.
-In the church where they married, Carl is still holding the balloon, seated on the steps up to where Ellie's casket was during her funeral.
+In the church where they married, Carl, heartbroken, is still holding the balloon, seated on the steps up to where Ellie's casket was during her funeral procession.
 As he climbs up the steps, they become the steps to his home.
 He sadly disappears through the door and pulls the balloon in after him.
 The screen fades to black as the music ends.